hirasso/rh-admin-utils/README.md

 **A utility plugin I use on all my WordPress websites ⚙️**<br>

 > [!IMPORTANT]
-> This plugin is provided without public support.
-No issues, no discussions, no accepted PRs.
+> This plugin is provided **without public support**.
+No issues, no discussions, no PRs accepted.
-> You can browse the source code if you wish and fork it if you find something useful.
+> You can browse the source code and pick and choose what you find useful for your projects.

 ## Docs
 - [**🔌 Installation**](./INSTALLATION.md)